Denise Yamamoto, President

 Henry (Hank) Levy

 A veteran CPA with over 30-years of experience, Hank possesses a broad range of expertise and talent in accounting, business consulting and tax planning for a wide variety of industries, including family law and civil litigation.
 With roots in New York City, and a degree from Swarthmore College, Hank moved out west where he obtained a Master’s Degree, before going on to work for both small and large CPA firms, ultimately opening his own practice.
 The Henry Levy Group includes 30 employees, with four partners and five offices in Northern California.
 A deeply respected source of tax information, Hank teaches and lectures frequently, is widely quoted as an expert in publications, and appears as a witness for forensic accounting.
-He’s also on the Alameda County Assessment Appeals Board, serves on the boards of North Atlantic Books, and on the finance committee of La Pena.
+He also serves as County Treasurer-Tax Collector for Alameda County, and is on the boards of North Atlantic Books, and on the finance committee of La Pena.
 When he’s not working, Hank spends time umpiring baseball several times each week.
 A father of four, and a resident of Oakland, Hank possess a love for data, and hopes to use his passion and expertise to help grow Pogo Park.

 Galen operates at the leading edge of fiscal investment and analysis on a worldwide scale, as a partner at the Capital Group Companies, where he has served for 22 years first as analyst and currently as a global portfolio manager.
 With decades of experience managing large investments at the international level, Galen spends his days jetting across the globe while directing a sophisticated hedge fund that has a single focus on semiconductors and consumer electronics throughout Asia and the world.
 Galen rose to his current position by dreaming big, while growing up underprivileged in a small working-class town in Colorado.
 After gaining acceptance to Middlebury College in Vermont, he leveraged their program in East Asian studies to learn Mandarin, obtaining the necessary edge to access the international business arena.
 First traveling in Indonesia, Singapore, China, Taiwan, and Hong Kong while sourcing operations for Macy’s, he went on to get his MBA from Columbia Business School and was soon hired by Capital Research as an equity investment analyst.
 With a proven knack for summing up new fiscal opportunities in an instant, Galen is now interested in investing in the next generation.
 Galen has long been passionate about supporting organizations that serve young children and their mothers.
 A father of four and resident of Oakland, Galen was introduced to Toody Maher many years ago and knew right away that Pogo Park was special.
 “Pogo will revolutionize the way parks are imagined, built and operated,” he says “because they are parks of, by and for the people of the community.
 In a riff on Robert Fulham’s great insight, I believe that almost everything we need to know we can learn playing in a healthy playground.”